New! BD Essentials: Turn your team into growth advocates

 Prepare open-ended questions designed to get your customer to share their needs and concerns.
 Then use follow-up questions to fully explore each need until you have uncovered the root cause issue.
 Then assess the impact to the customer of solving or not solving the problem.

-Most in the BD role don’t understand that all decisions are emotional.
 Understanding the personal impact is what will motivate the customer to take action.
 This knowledge will provide you critical insights into their appetite for the program and if they will find the budget to make it happen or perhaps elevate your program above the cut line.

 Elite professionals know that a leading indicator for success is their relationship quality.
 This determines the quantity of intelligence they will receive.
 They use short questions to elicit long responses.
 Nobody can guarantee a win, but this customer intelligence puts their competitors in an intelligence deficit, and as we all know, good intelligence wins wars!